OWH-projects/nadc/README.md

 - [pandas!](http://pandas.pydata.org/pandas-docs/stable/)
 - [fabric](http://www.fabfile.org/)

 The NADC now offers weekly updates of campaign finance data.
-Our script, which takes about 10 minutes to run, fetches new data, parses it and overwrites the database in full.
+Our script, which takes ~6 minutes to run, fetches new data, parses it and overwrites the database in full.
 The update process:
 <ol>
 <li>Run <code>nadc/data/parser.sh</code></li>
 <li>If there are new, invalid dates that we haven't encountered in the past, you'll be prompted to add those to a dict in <code>nadc/data/canonical/canonical.py</code></li>